pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ---

-## A version control workflow

-The simplest workflow using Git and GitHub is this:
---

-1. You __make some changes to your project in your local folder__.
-Something like an hour's work, say, reaching some sort of defined goal perhaps.
-(Mostly in Atom, but also includes adding files, renaming folders, etc.)
---

-2. You __commit your changes to the local repository__ using GitHub Desktop.
-This stores this newest version of the project in the repository.
---

-3. You __push your changes to the remote repository__ on github.com using GitHub Desktop.
-This makes sure your newest version is also safe in the "cloud".

---

-So basically you develop a rhythm of doing a chunk of work, committing and pushing it, doing another chunk of work, committing and pushing it, etc.

-Let's try it...
+## Starting a project

+- To start a project (or exercise) in our repository we need to

+1. Put all the starting files in the right place (probably by copying the __template folder__ into the repository folder)
+1. __Commit this starting template__ to the local repository in GitHub Desktop so that the changes are up to date
+1. __Push the commit__ to the remote repository on github.com so that the changes are up to date "in the cloud" as well

 ---

-## 0. Setup
+## 1. Setup

-- Find the folder for your `exercise0` exercise project from last week (if you don't have it, download the starter version on the course website)
+- Find the folder for your `exercise0` project from last week (if you don't have it, download the [starter version](https://pippinbarr.github.io/cart253-2018/exercises/exercise0.zip) on the course website and unzip it)
 - Rename the folder to `exercise0` if you haven't already, since it's a better name and names matter
-- In your `cart253` folder (repository) create an `exercises` folder
+- In your `cart253` folder (the local repository) create an `exercises` folder
-- Move your `exercise0` folder into the `exercises` folder
+- Move your `exercise0` folder into the new `exercises` folder

----

-## 1. Change

-- You have now made a __change__ to your repository (it is considered changed if you add, delete, or alter any file or folder in the repository folder)
 - Go to GitHub Desktop
 - Notice how the interface has changed!
 --